zhiming99/rpc-frmwrk/rpc/router/README.md

 #### Examples
 *   On the server side, `rpcrouter -r 2` for non-authentication `bridge`, and `rpcrouter -afr 2` for `bridge` with both authentication and request flow-control.
-*   On the client side, `rpcrouter -r 1` for non-authentication `bridge`, and `rpcrouter -afr 1` for `bridge` with both authentication and request flow-control.
+*   On the client side, `rpcrouter -r 1` for non-authentication `reqfwdr`, and `rpcrouter -afr 1` for `reqfwdr` with both authentication and request flow-control.

 #### Related Files
 *   router.json, rtauth.json, authprxy.json, driver.json